preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/workplace/navigation-bar/index.rst

 + :doc:`Settings for sections </pages/page-types/section-settings/index>`
 + :doc:`Working with blocks </blocks/working-with-blocks/index>`

-**A tip:** One way of creating a mega menu-like navigation is to use a Page Rollup, with the new scope "Navigation path" and the new "Navigation View".
+**A tip:** One way of creating a mega menu-like navigation is to use a Page Rollup, with scope "Navigation path" and "Navigation View".

 Saving a draft and publishing
 ---------------------------------